MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppSession.md

 # Get-AzureRemoteAppSession

 ## SYNOPSIS
-Lists all active and disconnected azure_2 RemoteApp sessions for a collection.
+Lists all active and disconnected Azure RemoteApp sessions for a collection.

 ## SYNTAX